 On April 14, 2013, Roberto Gamboa was driving from his home near Laguna, New Mexico.
 His car was traveling eastbound on Interstate 40 toward Albuquerque, with his wife in the passenger seat and four children in the backseat.
 Near the exit to the Route 66 Casino, eastbound traffic slowed because of a collision caused by a driver who had rear-ended a semi tractor-trailer.
 The car from the first crash was on the shoulder, so traffic was slowly moving forward in both eastbound lanes of I-40.

 As Mr. Gamboa approached the site of the first collision, he slowed down with the flow of traffic to safely pass the disabled vehicle on the shoulder.
 Behind him, the driver of a heavily loaded tractor-trailer chose to disregard the conditions of the roadway and did not slow down as he approached the crash site.
 The semi crashed into the rear of Mr. Gamboa’s car at a high speed.

 The impact hurled Mr. Gamboa’s vehicle off the roadway, and it finally came to a complete stop in the dirt off the right side of the road.
 The collision killed one of the Gamboa children and caused serious bodily injuries to all other occupants of the vehicle.

-Our legal team at McGinn, Montoya, Love & Curry filed a lawsuit on behalf of the Gamboa family against the truck driver, his company and its insurance provider, and several other defendants.
+McGinn, Montoya, Love & Curry filed a lawsuit on behalf of the Gamboa family against the truck driver, his company and its insurance provider, and several other defendants.
 We successfully navigated the complex claims and the case was resolved.

 Zamora (for Jordan) v.
 Sunland Construction Inc., et al., New Mexico First Judicial District Court, D-101-CV-2014-02203